Benefits of Recovery Runs – Why Running Slow is Good For You?

-Many assume that allowing for the body to rest the following day is what the muscles to rest and repair.
+Many assume that allowing the body to rest the following day is what the muscles need to rest and repair.
 The last thing we want is an overuse injury.

 But going for a recovery run is a way to repair the muscles and tendons that might be inflamed and have tiny tears from the intense run the day before.
 Running at a relaxed pace means blood is flowing to the muscle fibers for restoring and repairing.

-This means the runner won’t be able to perform as well for speed work days without having those easier runs.
+This means the runner won’t perform as well for speed work days without having those easier runs.